Bangkok United F.C.: 2023–24 AFC Champions League group stage - Group F

-Bangkok United ended up the 2023–24 season in second place with 61 points where the club won the 2023–24 Thai FA Cup in a penalties shootout against Dragon Pathumwan Kanchanaburi.
-Bangkok United then qualified to the 2024–25 AFC Champions League Elite qualifying play-offs facing against Chinese club Shandong Taishan on 13 August 2024.
-However, Bangkok United failed to qualified to the 2024–25 AFC Champions League Elite after losing 4–3 on penalties shootout thus seeing the club entering the 2024–25 AFC Champions League Two being drawn in Group G alongside Singaporean club Tampines Rovers, Hong Kong club Lee Man and Vietnamese club Nam Định.
-Bangkok United went on to top the group in the AFC Champions League Two with 13 points seeing the team advance to the round of 16.
-In the round of 16, Bangkok United faced off against Australian club Sydney FC where Thitiphan Puangchan scored an 90+6 stoppage time equaliser which sees the match ended at 2–2 at the Sydney Football Stadium.
-In the second leg at home, Bangkok United went on to lose 3–2 in extra time bowing out from the tournament with a 5–4 losing aggregate.

-Becoming the 2024–25 runners-up in the league, Bangkok United sees themselves qualified for 2025–26 AFC Champions League Elite qualifying play-off and also the regional 2025–26 ASEAN Club Championship.
-In the ASEAN Club Championship, Bangkok United was then drawn in the group of death alongside regional powerhouse with Malaysian club Johor Darul Ta'zim, Vietnamese club Nam Định, Singaporean club Lion City Sailors who went on to become the finalist of the 2025 AFC Champions League Two final and Cambodian club Preah Khan Reach Svay Rieng who was the finalist of the 2025 AFC Challenge League final.
+Bangkok United ended the 2023–24 season in second place with 61 points.
+The club won the 2023–24 Thai FA Cup in a penalties shootout against Dragon Pathumwan Kanchanaburi.
+Bangkok United then qualified to the 2024–25 AFC Champions League Elite qualifying play-offs, facing Chinese club Shandong Taishan on 13 August 2024.
+However, Bangkok United failed to qualify to the 2024–25 AFC Champions League Elite after losing 4–3 on penalties shootout.
+Thus the club entered the 2024–25 AFC Champions League Two being drawn in Group G alongside Singaporean club Tampines Rovers, Hong Kong club Lee Man and Vietnamese club Nam Định.
+Bangkok United topped the group in the AFC Champions League Two with 13 points, advancing to the round of 16.
+In the round of 16, Bangkok United faced off against Australian club Sydney FC, where Thitiphan Puangchan scored an 90+6 stoppage time equaliser.
+The match ended at 2–2 at the Sydney Football Stadium.
+In the second leg at home, Bangkok United lost 3–2 in extra time, bowing out from the tournament with a 5–4 losing aggregate.
+Becoming the 2024–25 runners-up in the league, Bangkok United qualified for the 2025–26 AFC Champions League Elite qualifying play-off and also the regional 2025–26 ASEAN Club Championship.
+In the ASEAN Club Championship, Bangkok United was drawn in the group of death alongside regional powerhouse with Malaysian club Johor Darul Ta'zim, Vietnamese club Nam Định, Singaporean club Lion City Sailors who went on to become the finalist of the 2025 AFC Champions League Two final and Cambodian club Preah Khan Reach Svay Rieng who was the finalist of the 2025 AFC Challenge League final.
+In the end, Bangkok United finished in 5th place in the group stage of the ASEAN Club Championship.